gungxy/blackjack/README.md

 FaceValueCalculable interface: It should be implemented by face value calculators of various BlackJack-like games.
 It provides uniform motheds protocol, like calculating the total face value of a hand of poker cards, and judging whether the combination of a hand of poker cards is natural.

+GameResult enum: 3 game results: Win, Lose, and Draw.

+OrdinaryPlayer interface: A kind of role of BlackJack-like player.
+It contains basic capabilities of playing a BlackJack-like game, like receiving a poker card, beting, and so on.

+BlackJackFaceValueCalculator class: It implementes the FaceValueCalculable interface, providing specific calculation based on the rules of BlackJack game, like  calculating the total face value of a hand of poker cards, and judging whether the combination of a hand of poker cards is natural.

+BlackJackGame class: It's a BlackJack game, inheriting methods and fields from BlackJackLikeGame.
+It has exclusive methods like processing split action and double-up action.

+BlackJackPlayer class: It's a player for BlackJack game, inheriting from BlackJackLikePlayer.

+TriantaEnaFaceValueCalculator class: It implementes the FaceValueCalculable interface, providing specific calculation based on the rules of Trianta Ena game, like  calculating the total face value of a hand of poker cards, and judging whether the combination of a hand of poker cards is natural.

+TriantaEnaGame class: It's a Trianta Ena game, inheriting methods and fields from BlackJackLikeGame.
+It has exclusive methods like processing split action and double-up action.

+TriantaEnaPlayer class: It's a player for TriantaEna game, inheriting from BlackJackLikePlayer.

+ChooseDealerStrategy interface: A method protocal for strategy of choosing a dealer.

+ChooseDealerStrategyImplOrder class: A specific implentation of ChooseDealerStrategy interface, based on sort order of players.
+It's used in TriantaEnaGame.

+ChooseDealerStategyImplRandom class: A specific implentation of ChooseDealerStrategy interface, based on random.
+It's used by BlackJackGame.

+HitProcessStrategy interface: A method protocal for strategy of processing the hit action.

+HitProcessStrategyImpl class: A specific implentation of HitProcessStrategy interface, it's used by both BlackJackGame and TriantaEnaGame.

+StandProcessStrategy interface: A method protocal for strategy of processing the stand action.

+StandProcessStrategyImpl class: A specific implentation of StandProcessStrategy interface, it's used by both BlackJackGame and TriantaEnaGame.

+DoubleUpProcessStrategy interface: A method protocal for strategy of double-up action.

+DoubleUpProcessStrategyImpl class: A specific implentation of DoubleUpProcessStrategy interface, it's used by both BlackJackGame.